Duofiller/docs/assembly Duofiller.md

 <br>
 <br>

 CO2 presure max 3psi / 0.2bar.
 Please always use a separate regulator for CO2 pressure.
-CO2 regulator is not included.<br>
+CO2 regulator is not included.
+There's two types of hoses in the kit; use the thin for the high carboated beers and the thick (OD 1/4") for normally carbonated beers.<br>
 <img src="/static/mono14.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>